Girls Who Invest

-- Significant experience in education, non-profit program management, asset management, finance, or related experience in a private or public sector setting.
+- 15+ years of experience in education, non-profit program management, asset management, finance, or related experience in a private or public sector setting.

-- Demonstrated ability to conceptualize and establish appropriate educational content and curriculum for adult learning, ideally in a finance-related area.
+- Capable of conceptualizing and establishing appropriate educational content and curriculum for adult learning, ideally in a finance-related area.

 - Experience partnering closely and collaboratively with academics, faculty, and academic institutions.